loellarp/rock-paper-scissors/README.md

 ### As a business owner:

 - I would like to provide an easy, fun, and playful game
-    > ...
+    > The classic game of Rock, Paper, Scissors is easy to understand and have been played by many for generations.
+Users who have never played it before can find short instructions and visual hints with hand designs and headers.
+The game is presented in a old school pixel game design with a modern touch.
 - I would like the game to have a minimal but colorful design
-    > ...
+    > The game uses bright, playful and colorful design with minimal elements on the page.
 - I would like to include elements that showcase my skills in JavaScript, HTML, and CSS
-    > ...
+    > The website contains core coding elements from HTML and CSS and showcase Javascript Essentials skills through the use of functions to listen to events on the page, generate a random computer picks for each game rund, and swap content on the screen on user interaction.

 ### As a user:

 - I want to easily find information and hints about how the game works
-    > ...
+    > The intro screen provides the user with a brief intro to the game and its rules.
+The game screen provides an text screen that prompts the user to make its first move and the result of each round including the rule behind it.
-- I want to be able to intuitively understand how to navigate round the game
+- I want to be able to intuitively understand how to navigate through the game
-    > ...
+    > The buttons, call to actions and headings provide simple but clear guidance to the user to move through the game
 - I want to keep track of the game to see who is winniing and loosing
-    > ...
+    > Score area increaces the scores of won, draw and lost after each round
 ___
 ## Issues found during website deployment: